 We decided that an outside loo would be useful so we modified a 4 x 6 ft shed onto a platform with skids and wheels for tow-ability and put in a simple camping chemical toilet.

 The hut gives us a very nice room at the other end of our property so that we can enjoy a different and slightly elevated view and escape down the garden for some quiet time, painting, reading, BBQ with friends, a tea or G&T.

-Delivery was exactly as promised, Rich arrived and we decided to unload outside the house then tow the self-build through with our small tractor.
-Customer service was great from the very start from when we went on line to view the options, and useful video clips to meeting at Blackdown to go through the options and see the build process.
+Delivery was exactly as promised, Rich arrived and we decided to unload outside the house and then tow the self-build through with our small tractor.
+Customer service was great from the very start from when we went online to view the options, and useful video clips to meeting at Blackdown to go through the options and see the build process.
 We needed basic drawings to approach the planning authorities which Alan emailed to us.

 We recommend Blackdown

 We liked the friendly approach, the design quality, the instruction support, the oak cladding, the double door design.
 Although the self-build option clearly saves some money it is also a lot of fun and a great sense of achievement with many new skills learnt.

 All in the hut cost just under another £6000 almost exactly what we had allowed for the build and stocking the hut…. but we enjoyed the build process including deciding and sourcing the personal extra features above the self-build kit and it provided endless hours of fun in the process.